OSE GDAŃSK 2026

 • Hydrogen as fuel of the future – opportunities emerging from the regulatory environment and sectoral agreements.

-• Gas as an increasingly common raw material for large power generation – the impact of price fluctuations on market
+• Gas as common fuel for large power generation – the impact of price fluctuations on market development .

 • Future of coal projects in Polish energy sector.